Kludron/cs6447-fuzzer/writeup.md

     * Being able to run binaries that require EOFs for inputs in GDB would allow the features of GDB Mode to be available for these binaries.
  * Wider Binary Support
     * We did not have the time to complete the fuzzing engines for all necessary binaries.
+ * More effective fuzzing strategies
+    * Some of the strategies used were general methods used.
+However, these methods are not very effective.
+For example, if an arithmetic strategy does not work, there is no point in randomising values over a very large range when a only a small range of values is required to check if it can cause the binary to crash.
+ * Better communication between the fuzzer and the harness
+    * the fuzzer could have been greatly optimised if we could implement better communication and detection functionality between it and the harness.
+    * this could have improved execution path discovery by a significant extent if we are able to quickly identify the strategies with greater success rate.

 ------------------